About This Project

 Our team consists of an expert and a student.
 Prof. Aimee Spector is a specialist in the development and evaluation of psychosocial interventions and outcome measures.
 Esther, Ph.D. student, is dedicated to building her diverse and quality skill-sets in psychology to advance dementia research.

-Esther is a Ph.D. student in Psychology at University College London (UCL)—recipient of the UCL Overseas Research Scholarship and the UCL Doctoral School Fellowship.
+Esther is a Ph.D. candidate in Psychology at University College London (UCL)—recipient of the UCL Overseas Research Scholarship and the UCL Doctoral School Fellowship.
 Her primary supervisor is Prof. Aimee Spector.

 Esther's research focuses on cognitive science, dementia, and complex interventions.
 For her doctoral thesis, she is developing an evidence-based intervention for people with moderate to severe dementia with multi-sensory aspects of cognitive stimulation.
 Her goal is to invent the next gold standard treatment for people with dementia.